mrbobbytables/bamboo/README.md

 ### Rsyslog
 Rsyslog is a high performance log processing daemon.

-Both HAproxy and Keepalved's logging capability are dependant on the rsyslog service.
+Both HAproxy and Keepalived's logging capability are dependant on the rsyslog service.
 Rsyslog is enabled in all configurations by default.
 For any modifications to the config, it is best to edit the rsyslog configs directly (`/etc/rsyslog.conf` and `/etc/rsyslog.d/*`).

 ##### Defaults